React Advanced Form

 Applying validation

-Once we have both validation rules and messages defined, we can to apply them to see the working result.
+Once we have both and defined, we can to apply them to see the working result.

 There are multiple ways to apply the validation to the forms in our application.
 Either of them are suitable in different situations.